PyJobShop/PyJobShop/README.md

 > [!TIP]
 > If you are new to scheduling or constraint programming, you might benefit from first reading the TODO and TODO pages.

-Besides OR-Tools' CP-SAT solver, PyJobShop also implements the IBM ILOG CP Optimizer, which is a commercial and very effective constraint programming solver.
+Besides OR-Tools' CP-SAT solver, PyJobShop also implements the IBM ILOG CP Optimizer, which is a commercial constraint programming solver.
 To use CP Optimizer, you have to install PyJobShop with the optional `cpoptimizer` dependency as follows:

 ``` shell
 pip install pyjobshop[cpoptimizer]
 ```

-This installation comes with the free community edition of CP Optimizer, but it only solves models with up to 1000 variables and 1000 constraints.
+This installation comes with the free community edition of CP Optimizer, which only solves models with up to 1000 variables and 1000 constraints.
-Models beyond that size require a paid version or an academic version.
+Models beyond that size require the paid version or academic version.
-See [their documentation](http://ibmdecisionoptimization.github.io/docplex-doc/getting_started.html#setting-up-an-optimization-engine) for more details on how to obtain such version.
+See [their documentation](http://ibmdecisionoptimization.github.io/docplex-doc/getting_started.html#setting-up-an-optimization-engine) for more details about how to obtain such version.

 TODO: refer to documentation on how to get an academic version of CP Optimizer.